AbrarAbe/myhomepage/README.md

 *   **Interactive Navigation:** The navigation menu highlights the currently selected item when clicked.
 *   **Simple and Clean:** The design prioritizes simplicity and clear functionality.
 *   **Built with Astro JS:** Enjoy the benefits of modern web development with Astro JS, including improved performance, SEO optimization, and a component-based architecture.

-## Usage

-1. Open the `index.html` file (or similar) in your web browser.
-2. Click on the different list items in the navigation menu to see the active item change.

 ## Contributing